 You may need to be proactive about seeking help, and sometimes you will need to help others help you!
 For instance, you may need to assist your guidance counselor with his or her recommendation.
 Try to develop a good relationship with this individual early on, so that when the time comes, the letter comes naturally.
 You can also ask your parents to assist with aspects like reading your materials and providing financial information.

 How to present and package yourself may seem difficult.
 Be sure to check out our College Applications Guidance Program for assistance with branding yourself and managing every aspect of the process.

 What You Should Take Away

-The college process can be stressful and daunting, but bringing in as many people as are willing who know what they’re doing can be extremely helpful.
+The college process can be stressful and daunting, but bringing in as many people as possible who know what they’re doing can be extremely helpful.
 In addition to the people we’ve mentioned, try talking to older friends or other people you know who have been through the admissions process.
-They are likely to have useful advice and tips for not only the process itself, but also managing your stress and taking care of yourself throughout.
+They are likely to have useful advice and tips for not only the process itself, but also managing your stress and taking care of yourself.

 Looking for help with your college applications?
 Check out our College Application Guidance Program.
 When you sign up for our program, we carefully pair you with the perfect near-peer admissions specialist based on your current academic and extracurricular profile and the schools in which you’re interested.
 Your personal specialist will help you with branding, essays, and interviews, and provide you with support and guidance in all other aspects of the application process.